vfishv/Boost-for-Android/README.md

 > ./bootstrap.sh --show-libraries
 ```

-which for example with boost 1.68 produces the output:
+which for example with boost 1.69 produces the output:

 ```
+The following Boost libraries have portions that require a separate build and installation step.
+Any library not listed here can be used by including the headers only.

 The Boost libraries requiring separate building and installation are:
     - atomic
     - chrono